 Most important was that the opening of this door would not put anyone at further risk, including the institution itself.
 Ideally we wanted to make something with and for those we had met who shared their stories, and for those who might need to hear them.
 We wanted to show the possibilities of life within and beyond the walls, and during and after the time when they are needed.

 Susan gave a talk about the project and signed books at The Photographers’ Gallery on 20 May, 2017.
-A photograph from this project also featured in their Touchstone Display from 3 May to 11 June 2017.
-Susan also signed books at the Rizzoli Book Shop on Sat 20 May as part of Photo London.
+A photograph also featured in their Touchstone Display from 3 May to 11 June 2017, and Susan signed books at the Rizzoli Book Shop on Saturday 20 May, as part of Photo London.

 Susan Meiselas (b.
 1948, Baltimore, Maryland) joined Magnum Photos in 1976 and has worked as a freelance photographer since then.
 She is known for her documentary work across a range of subjects and relationships over time, in particular, her coverage of human rights issues in Latin America.
 Her photographs are included in American and International collections.

 A Room of Their Own is a partnership project with Multistory and Creative Black Country (as part of the Arts Council of England’s Creative People and Places Programme).